PdxCodeGuild/class_orchid/6 Capstone/Professional Development Practices.md

 ### Descriptive commit messages

 Don't use names like "done for now" or "it's working", describe what you accomplished with this commit.
-Be consistent with your style choices, choose a convention and stick with it.
+Be consistent with your comment style, choose a convention and stick with it.

 Common style patterns are:
 - no trailing punctuation